Milswanca/VertexAnimationDocumentation/docs/va-asset-editor.md

 For Bone VA Asset Collections that contain multiple meshes, this dropdown menu allows you to switch between different meshes in the preview window.
 This is particularly useful when working with collections that include variations of the same character or object.

 ### 3. Reapply Custom Data
 This feature enables you to inject custom float data into your instanced VA mesh.
 By modifying these values, you can create visual variations between instances, ensuring each character or object appears unique in your scene.
+For more details, see the [Per Instance Custom Data](#per-instance-custom-data) section below.

 ### 4. Details Panel
 The right-side panel contains crucial settings divided into several categories: